Kriptomat

 Ethereum is not the only game in town when it comes to blockchain apps.
 Solana, Polkadot, Ergo, Algorand, and Cardano are a few of the blockchains that are able to run smart contracts.
 Each offers competitive features that differentiate it from Ethereum.
 Some handle more transactions per second, some charge lower transaction fees, some handle more complicated transactions, and so on.

-Minimizing Volatility
+Minimizing volatility

 Bitcoin and other cryptocurrencies are volatile investments.
 Prices rise to new heights and plunge in value rapidly and frequently.
 Big price swings create both opportunities and risk for investors.